paradigmxyz/reth/book/cli/reth/stage/run.md

           Open environment in exclusive/monopolistic mode.
 Makes it possible to open a database on an NFS volume

           [possible values: true, false]

-  -c, --commit
-          Commits the changes in the database.
-WARNING: potentially destructive.

-          Useful when you want to run diagnostics on the database.

-      --checkpoints
-          Save stage checkpoints

 Logging:
       --log.stdout.format <FORMAT>